 Import the rest of the users using the same process as for the test file, only this time using the real data file.

 - Imported users have no roles or privileges.

 - If any unique keys will be duplicated during import, records from cvs file will be ignored.

-- Use the bulk actions option to change roles, privileges, etc.
+- Use the bulk actions option in Users module to change roles, privileges, etc.